Skip to Main Content

 Introduction to Fair Use

 Fair use seeks to balance the exclusive rights of copyright owners and the needs of others to use copyright-protected works.
 To determine whether a use is fair, judges consider (and lawyers argue) four factors, which are codified in 17 USC §107.
-The fair use doctrine is deliberately flexible.
-Each situation must be evaluated individually.
+The fair use doctrine is deliberately flexible, and each situation must be evaluated individually.

 The only people who decide whether a use is fair are federal judges—after a dispute is argued before them.
-Previous fair use decisions give us we guidance about how to interpret the four factors.
-Yet nobody can tell us in advance whether a use is fair.
-We must use our best judgment in evaluating fair use.
+Previous fair use decisions provide guidance about how to interpret the four factors.
+We consider precedents and use our best judgment in evaluating fair use.

 Nothing in this guide or the linked resources provides legal advice.
 These tools are provided for reference, and I hope they help you to understand this interesting and vital area of law.